 Field Number Field Name Dependency Response Category/ Data Type Descriptions 1 Relationship to Head of Household None 1 Heads of household may be alternatively thought of as the "primary client," the "eligible individual" etc., rather than as a fixed designation.
-2 household's child Sons and daughters, including step-, adopted, and foster children of the head of household, regardless of their age.
-3 Head of household's spouse or partner 4 Head of household's other relation member (other relation to head of household)

-Field Number Field Name Dependency Response Category/ Data Type Descriptions 5 Other: non- relation member Groups of people may self-define their households or families, which may include other non-relations.
-However, If the group of persons are all children and youth (where none of the youth presenting are the child of another youth being served by a project), each youth should be entered as their own record in their own household.
+Head of household's child Sons and daughters, including step, adopted, and foster children of the head of household, regardless of their age.
+Head of household's spouse or partner Head of household's other relation member (other relation to head of household) relation member Groups of people may self-define their households or families, which may include other non-relations.
+However, if the group of persons are all children and youth (where none of the youth presenting are the child of another youth being served by a project), each youth should be entered as their own record in their own household.